austindunn/mumt-502/README.md

 * Documented tensorflow solution, to be coded tomorrow and the next day
 * Split data into testing and training directories

+*October 3, 2016*
+* More work on training script...

+*October 4, 2016*
+* Model is training!
+Very slowly...
+300 loops at ~19s per loop will take around 1.5 hours, which needs to be shorter in the future.
+For now, we just need an accuracy check, which I'll code up tomorrow morning.